WebDAVSharp/webdavsharp.github.io/setup-carotdav.md

 next_section: /setup/setup-windowsexplorer
 ---

-On this page you can find the explanation how to configure a CarotDAV client to work with the WebDAV server.
+On this page you can find the explanation of how to configure a CarotDAV client to work with the WebDAV server.

 ## Guide ##